WICG/shared-storage/README.md

 There are currently four (4) approaches to creating a worklet that loads cross-origin script.
 The partition origin for the worklet's shared storage data access depends on the approach.

+#### Using the context origin as data partition origin
+The first three (3) approaches use the invoking context's origin as the partition origin for shared storage data access and the invoking context's site for shared storage budget withdrawals.

 1. Call `addModule()` with a cross-origin script.